-10 The Licence only allows the substitution of Non-incremental Obligated Exit Capacity to meet the demand for Incremental Obligated Exit Capacity at another NTS Exit Point.
-Consequently it is only possible to substitute such previously released incremental capacity, where it is unsold, once it has been reclassified as Non-incremental for substitution cannot be sterilised by an ad-hoc or PARCA Application unless backed up by a financial commitment12.
+9 The Licence only allows the substitution of Non-incremental Obligated Exit Capacity to meet the demand for Incremental Obligated Exit Capacity at another NTS Exit Point.
+Consequently it is only possible to substitute such previously released incremental capacity, where it is unsold, once it has been reclassified as Nonincremental i.e. in accordance with UNC processes, including a PARCA, and the ExCR as appropriate.